Glossary of Wholesale Terminology

 Vendor: A company that supplies a retailer with products at wholesale prices.
 See also Producer.

-BOGO: A Buy One, Get One Free discount that a vendor can use to incentivize buyers to stock up on their products, try out new SKUs, and, if amenable to both parties, pass some of those savings on to the retail consumer, which can stimulate sell-through.
+BOGO: A Buy One, Get One Free discount that you can use to incentivize buyers to stock up on your products or try out new SKUs.
 BOGO can also be used as a counter offer when a big retailer is demanding a free fill.

 Broker: A freelance sales rep who sells a variety of product lines from multiple brands to a portfolio of retailers, usually in exchange for straight commission.
 Brokers generally take 5–8% of your sales price, and sometimes a monthly fee, in exchange for working their connections to sell your product to hard-to-reach accounts.
 They tend to focus on specific regions and specialize in certain channel segments — in the food realm, for instance, a broker might focus on New England, and specialize in natural food stores, convenience stores, or food service.